-See the Academic Calendar for withdrawal deadlines.
+See the Academic Calendar at https://harrisburgu.edu/academic-calendar for withdrawal deadlines.

 Financial Aid Counseling and Financial Clearance Date

 The student is encouraged to apply for federal and state grant program funding to determine the student's eligibility.
 A student seeking federal or state financial aid program assistance is required to contact the Office of Financial Aid at least 30 days prior to the start of a semester to complete the application process, submit all required documents and materials requested, and finalize a financial assistance plan by the end of the Add/Drop Period.
 A student whose financial assistance plan is not finalized by the end of the Add/Drop Period will not be allowed to attend class.